marcosox/pnrf-chart/README.md

 [official plan](https://www.mise.gov.it/images/stories/documenti/Tabella_B_2750_MHz-10000_Mhz.pdf),
 which has been converted with [this script](https://github.com/marcosox/pnrf-convert-py).
 Some stuff has been manually corrected to overcome issues caused by the initial data format.

+### Demo
+This chart can be freely downloaded and hosted on any static webserver.
+A live version can be accessed online at https://marcosox.github.io/pnrf-chart/

 ### Project status
 The chart reports all the info in Table [A](https://www.mise.gov.it/images/stories/documenti/Tabella_A_0-27500kHz.pdf)